faceyspacey/jest-storybook-facade/README.md

 # Jest Storybook Facade
 **Jest Storybook Facade** allows you to return *"stories"* (aka React elements) from your `it` tests to produce your React Storybook.
-Each `describe` block is one *"story"*, and `it` blocks the sub-stories.
+Each `describe` block is one *"story"*, and its `it` blocks the sub-stories.
 It's fantastic!
 Yay!
 Try it.

 ## Installation